 - Dedication: As mentioned previously, keeping your aligners in place is vital towards seeing improvement with Invisalign.
 The best patients for this treatment are those who are dedicated to getting the smile they want, and therefore are willing to stay committed to keeping those aligners in place as much as possible.
 Since they are removable, it's easy to leave them off if you aren't dedicated to the process.

-Invisalign Dentist in Springfield IL
+Invisalign Clear Braces in Springfield IL

 If you have any questions about whether or not Invisalign is a good option for you, visiting a dentist is the best way to get your questions asked.
-Don't hesitate to contact our office today for more information, and to schedule a consultation.
+Don't hesitate to contact our Springfield dentist office today for more information, and to schedule a consultation.